Liz McDonald: Relationship with Lloyd Mullaney

 In November 2008, it was revealed that Liz would embark on a relationship with Lloyd Mullaney played by Craig Charles.
 Speaking of his reaction when he was told about the relationship, Charles revealed: "Bev's a friend of me and my wife's, so it's all quite comfortable really.
 We get on really well, too.
 The relationship just opens up the whole scenario of Lloyd going out with his best mate's mum – and Steve definitely doesn't like it!"
-Charles also revealed that Steve McDonald's reaction to the relationship is that he is not impressed.
+Charles also revealed that Steve's reaction to the relationship is that he is not impressed.

-Liz had an on and off relationship with Lloyd Mullaney played by Craig Charles (pictured).
+Liz had an on-and-off relationship with Lloyd Mullaney played by Craig Charles (pictured).

 Liz and Lloyd's relationship was revisited in August 2015 when Lloyd sleeps with Liz in the wake of his split from Andrea Beckett (Hayley Tamaddon).
 Lloyd immediately regrets spending the night with Liz, but he is backed into a corner when she explains to a horrified Steve that they have a future together.
-Asked in an interview with Digital Spy if he would ever put Liz and Lloyd together, Craig Charles replied: "Well they do have a history of course.
+Asked in an interview with Digital Spy if he would ever put Liz and Lloyd together, Charles replied: "Well they do have a history of course.
 On paper it is not the most obvious of matches but they do get on really well.
 This is probably not the best thing for either of them at the moment so it is no doubt doomed!"
-Charles later went on to reveal that Lloyd is the one who regrets it the most as he is very wry of upsetting both Liz and Steve (Simon Gregson).
-Lloyd and Liz are caught out the next morning by Steve and Michelle (Kym Marsh).
+Charles later went on to reveal that Lloyd is the one who regrets it the most as he is very wry of upsetting both Liz and Steve.
+Lloyd and Liz are caught out the next morning by Steve and Michelle Connor (Kym Marsh).
 Asked how Steve react to the news that Lloyd has slept with his mum, Charles replied: "Steve is horrified but Liz insists to Steve they have done nothing wrong and that they have a future together.
 This was not what Lloyd was thinking but he now has to go along with it."
 Charles went on to say: "Steve is the person Lloyd is most worried about upsetting - they have only just got their friendship back on an even keel and now he is risking it again.
 But really he would be better being up front now, dragging it on is only going to make it worse in the end."